Bachelor of Arts (BA)

 Are you interested in eventually earning a Master’s degree?
 Why not get a head start with our 4+1 Degree option.
 Students majoring in women in ministry leadership may choose to begin work on a Masters of Arts in Ministry Degree while pursuing their undergraduate studies.
 This unique option allows you to graduate with both a Bachelor of Arts degree and a Masters of Arts in Ministry degree in only five years.

-Associate Chair of Church & Ministry Leadership (Undergraduate Studies)
+Associate Chair of Church and Ministry Leadership (Undergraduate Studies)

 “My heart is that there would be many more leaders who share God’s heart for children and are equipped to reach and disciple them wherever they are found.” — Mrs. ZimmermanRead Bio